Table Of Contents

 Contingencies will come up in most contracts.
 A contingency is simply a condition of the agreement that needs to be addressed before the transaction can be finalized.
 An inspection contingency is a good example of what might be included in your contract.
 This type of inspection protects you, the buyer, and provides information on the condition of the home, including whether or not there is a mold or foundation issue.
 You will receive a report from the inspector, which includes recommendations on how to remediate issues with the home.
 At that point, you can negotiate with the seller on repairs.
-If an agreement cannot be reached between you and the seller, you can walk away for the sale.
+If an agreement cannot be reached between you and the seller, you can walk away from the sale.
 As a buyer, you will not sign the contract until all contingencies have been completed and both parties agree to all terms of the legal contract.

 An addendum is a document that gets added to the purchase agreement and includes things like buyer requests that weren’t included in the original agreement.
 This will be drawn up by the agent and will require your signature.
 In most cases, the addendum will override the language or original terms of the contract.
 An example of an addendum might include a request to have the seller pay a portion of the closing costs.

 Things To Avoid After Making An Offer